Ravindra162/frontScrape/Readme.md

 ## Features

-* Scheduled scraping of news articles every 4 minutes.
+* Scheduled scraping of news articles periodically.
 * Storage of news articles in a database.
 * Real-time updates via WebSocket to connected clients.
 * REST API to fetch the latest news articles.